 Authenticity- Think about it – clients are more likely to stick with you if they feel informed about what is going on at the heart of the business.

 Online prospects respond best to communication that comes directly from your employees – specifically when talking about social selling.
 The more your employees share the more receptive are your online prospects.

 5 – More Personal Recruitment

-Job candidates are far more likely to apply for a position with a company that involves current employees in online communication.
-This is because promoting employee testimonials provides a window into how the company ticks.
+Highlighting employee testimonials provides insight into company dynamics.
 But it’s also beneficial on an internal level, as it allows you to invest in employees’ skills by encouraging them to share their experiences through content creation.

 Whether you do so for internal communication, external initiatives or both, getting employees across the board involved in content production demands time and effort.
 But with so much to be gained, it’s an investment worth making.